 If you are not comfortable speaking, talking in serious conversations or need to master skills for crucial conversations you may want to check these out:

 - Toast Masters

 - Top 5 Leadership Personality Tests

-While it may take some practice to master the art of communication, start by being sincere and don’t stop until you get it right.
+It may take some practice to master the art of communication; start by being sincere and don’t stop until you get it right.
 Lay your device down, sit relaxed, make eye contact, listen well and hear what they are saying.
 You will learn much, grow more and become the best team member ever!

 Guest Post: Judy Gates, RN, MSN is a Banner Health Clinical Education Director and is accountable for providing managerial and clinical education support.
 She has worked as a pediatric and trauma ICU nurse and wound care consultant.
 She is a published author and thought leader.